fireinrain/github-trending/README.md

 ## Go

+* 【2024-06-27】[kubeflow / spark-operator](https://github.com/kubeflow/spark-operator) - Kubernetes operator for managing the lifecycle of Apache Spark applications on Kubernetes.
 * 【2024-06-24】[alecthomas / kong](https://github.com/alecthomas/kong) - Kong is a command\-line parser for Go
 * 【2024-06-19】[envoyproxy / ratelimit](https://github.com/envoyproxy/ratelimit) - Go/gRPC service designed to enable generic rate limit scenarios from different types of applications
 * 【2024-06-18】[simulot / immich\-go](https://github.com/simulot/immich-go) - An alternative to the immich\-CLI command that doesn't depend on nodejs installation  It tries its best for importing google photos takeout archives